 The only exception to plate on cubic zirconia wedding ring sets is if the rings are sterling silver bands which have been rhodium plated.
 In this case, it is okay to just let the rhodium plate wear away with time.

-If you have a budget of over $100 dollars to spend on a wedding ring set, it might be best to go with an affordable gemstone ring, or another type of simulant such as moissanite or Diamond Nexus.
+If you have a budget of over $100 dollars to spend on a wedding ring set, it might be best to go with an affordable gemstone ring, or another type of simulant such as moissanite.
 Remember that cubic zirconia will not last a lifetime with every day wear - for wedding rings, cubic zirconia usually begins to cloud up and scratch in about 2 years.

 Cubic zirconia rings which sell for hundreds of dollars (some high-end cubic zirconia rings are actually priced $500 dollars and above!) because they are set in higher karat gold or platinum bands do not make much sense either because of the durability issues with cz gemstones - unless you plan on replacing the cz stones down the road with real diamonds or a more durable diamond simulant.